lketzer/platypos/README.md

 ## Installation

 **NOTE: 'pip install platypos' installs an old version.
-Better to clone and use the *platypos_newest_release* branch for now!
+Better to clone and use the *platypos_newest_release* branch for now!**
-ALSO look at the *platypos_newest_release* readme-file to learn about the recent (major) updates to the code.
-Plus: git clone multitrack and look at the example on how to easily evolve a set of planets in Test_platypos_and_multi_track.ipynb**
+Plus: git clone multitrack and look at the example on how to easily evolve a set of planets in Test_platypos_and_multi_track.ipynb

 Create a virtual environment: